 After I scribble or type some random thoughts, I start to firm them up: Which do I want to lead with?
 What points do I want to include with my intro?
 What are my primary topics?
 In what order will I arrange them?

 Those primary topics will comprise the sections of the article.
 Those are my building blocks.

 I gave you the building blocks for this post already.
 In addition to my lead, they included: Talk to yourself; Find your building blocks; Intro; Body; Conclusion/Call to Action.

 Next, take take those sections and then jot down more details for each.
 Now the framework is coming together.

 what is 1,500 words

 See how uncomplicated that looks?
 And now I have plenty of ideas to flesh out.

-The intro to this blog was a little over 400 words.
-If I had sat down at my laptop and set out to write a 400-word introduction, it might have seemed intimidating.
+The intro to this blog was about 480 words.
+If I had sat down to write a 480-word introduction, it might have seemed intimidating.
 That’s far too open-ended.

 Try it yourself, and then let’s move on to the next section!